For Series A B2B SaaS · Allston Labs

 Segmentation architecture

-With 5-15 closed-wons, the segmentation work begins.
+With 5-15 closed-wons, segmentation work begins.
 3-7x per-segment reply rate differential when done correctly.
 The work that lets two AEs cover what one AE cannot.

 7. 07